Aschen/aschen-at-home/README.md

 Create series and season.

+Track watched episodes.

 Watch episodes with HTML5 video streaming.

-Download full season or episodes from T411
+Download full season or episodes from T411. (with seedbox)

 Auto-download new episodes from T411. (comming soon)